Three-dimensional photonic Dirac points stabilized by point group symmetry: Hexagonal photonic crystals with symmetry

-In this work we propose a simple design to realize 3D Dirac and Weyl points in photonic crystals made of dielectrics with isotropic permittivity.
-Our design is based on that the Mie resonances of the (isolated) hollow cylinders can be regarded as photonic local orbits.
-The photonic energy bands can be understood as derived from photon hopping between Mie resonances in neighboring unit cells\cite{soukoulis,mie-band} (except for the lowest two photonic bands which also consist of the plane-wave component, see Supplementary Information).
-The hollow cylinder supports $p$- and $d$-wave Mie resonances with double degeneracy as protected by the $C_{6v}$ and inversion symmetries\cite{sakoda,hu}.
+{Our design is based on that the Mie resonances of hollow cylinders can be regarded as photonic local orbits.
+The photonic energy bands can be understood as derived from photon hopping between Mie resonances in neighboring unit cells\cite{soukoulis} (except for the lowest two photonic bands which also consist of the plane-wave component, see Appendix~B).
+The hollow cylinder supports $p$- and $d$-wave Mie resonances with double degeneracy as protected by the $C_{6}$ and inversion symmetries\cite{sakoda,hu}.
 Exploiting such double degeneracy a pseudo-time-reversal operation ${\cal T}_p=i\hat{\sigma}_y{\cal T}$ with ${\cal T}_p^2=-1$ can be defined where $\hat{\sigma}_y$ is the pseudo-spin Pauli matrix\cite{hu} (the double degenerate Hilbert space is defined as the pseudo-spin).
-This degeneracy property has been exploited to construct 2D photonic topological insulators recently\cite{hu,our2d}.
-In our closely-packed hollow cylinder photonic crystal the $p$- and $d$-like bands can be viewed as derived from the $p$- and $d$-wave Mie resonances.
-A pair of unavoidable, accidental degeneracy points of the $p$- and $d$- photonic bands are discovered, which are identified as the topological Dirac points protected by the parity-time symmetry\cite{furusaki}.
-The Dirac points found here are the $Z_2$ monopoles of the $SU(2)$ Berry-flux.
-They are quite different from the Weyl points in photonic crystals\cite{ling1,ctphc} which are monopoles of the $U(1)$ Berry-flux and have a $Z$ topological charge.
-Our work is the first proposal of the $Z_2$ topological Dirac points in photonic crystals.
+This degeneracy property has been exploited to construct 2D photonic topological insulators recently\cite{hu}.
+In our hollow cylinder photonic crystals the $p$- and $d$-like bands can be viewed as derived from the $p$- and $d$-wave Mie resonances.
+A pair of accidental but unavoidable degeneracy points of the $p$- and $d$- photonic bands are discovered, which are identified as the $Z_2$ topological DPs.
+The degeneracy of the $p$- and $d$- bands comes from space group symmetry rather than the spin (polarization) degree of freedom of photon.
+The topological property of those photonic bands is the same as that of the energy bands in spinless bosonic systems.}

-The hexagonal photonic crystal consists of hollow cylinders (with outer radius $R_{out}$ and inner radius $R_{in}$) connected by micropillars (see Fig.~1).
-The height of each unit cell is $h=0.6a$ with $a$ being the lattice constant in the $x$-$y$ plane.
-The micropillars are of the same height $0.2a$ and diameter $0.1a$.
-There are six micropillars in each unit cell (their positions are illustrated in Fig.~1b).
-The height of each hollow cylinder is $0.4a$.
-The image of the bulk photonic crystal is depicted in Fig.~1c.
-The Brillouin zone and high symmetry points are shown in Fig.~1d.